Visitors & Guests

 - If you or someone in your household has tested positive for COVID-19 in the past 14 days, or if you are exhibiting symptoms of illness such as fever, cough or shortness of breath, please do not come to campus.

-- Anyone who is not a JU student will not be permitted in residential halls this fall after move-in week.
-Also, Athletics recruits may not stay overnight in the residential halls this fall semester.
-This policy will be reevaluated for the spring semester.
+- Anyone who is not a JU student will not be permitted in residential halls this spring after move-in week.
+Also, Athletics recruits may not stay overnight in the residential halls this semester.

 - External guests are not permitted to attend in-person gatherings of student organizations.